Valero Energy Corporation (VLO) Shares Down Despite Recent Market Volatility

-Valero Energy Corporation (NYSE: VLO)’s stock price has decreased by -0.37 compared to its previous closing price of 132.77.
-Despite this, the company has seen a fall of -4.99% in its stock price over the last five trading days.
+Valero Energy Corporation (NYSE: VLO)’s stock price has decreased by -3.06 compared to its previous closing price of 132.16.
+However, the company has seen a fall of -8.29% in its stock price over the last five trading days.
 Barron’s reported on 08/29/22 that Biden’s Move on Gas Prices May Hurt These Stocks

 Is It Worth Investing in Valero Energy Corporation (NYSE: VLO) Right Now?